open-telemetry/opentelemetry-specification/specification/requirement-sections.md

 clear.

 It is also possible to parse the Markdown documents and extract from them a list of the requirements in a certain format.
-It is provided a parser that does this and produces JSON documents for every Markdown document that includes at least one requirement section.
-With this JSON files, a testing schema can be produced for every implementation that can help developers know how compliant with the specification the implementation is.
+A parser that does this is provided.
+Itproduces JSON documents for every Markdown document that includes at least one requirement section.
+With these JSON files, a testing schema can be produced for every implementation that can help developers know how compliant with the specification the implementation is.

 The parser can also work as a checker that makes sure that every requirement section is compliant with this